dj2/AdventOfCode/README.md

 # Advent of Code Solutions.

-Repository of Advent of Code Solutions.
+Repository of Advent of Code Solutions in Rust.